 The primary increase in loan volume during the last three years is the result of increased demand for credit in the market and more concerted marketing efforts by Association lenders.
 Repayment ability remains closely related to the commodities produced by our borrowers with some having supplemental nonfarm income.
 The Association enjoys a diverse commodity portfolio mix with no significant single concentration.
-While Field Crops is reflected at 16.25 percent of the total portfolio, the group represents a broad classification that includes sugarcane as well as various fruits and vegetables grown throughout the Association's territory.
+While Field Crops is reflected at 15.76 percent of the total portfolio, the group represents a broad classification that includes sugarcane as well as various fruits and vegetables grown throughout the Association's territory.
 Many of these operations are vertically integrated with processing, sales and marketing which increases their profitability and reduces credit risk to the Association.
-The Nursery/Greenhouse group, which represents 12.16 percent of the portfolio, is similar to Field Crops in that the classification is also considered broad and covers interior foliage and exterior landscape plants, trees, and sod products with very different market characteristics and credit risk profiles.
-Citrus, which is included in Tree Fruits and Nuts commodity group, represents approximately 10.84 percent of the portfolio.
+The Nursery/Greenhouse group, which represents 12.49 percent of the portfolio, is similar to Field Crops in that the classification is also considered broad and covers interior foliage and exterior landscape plants, trees, and sod products with very different market characteristics and credit risk profiles.
+Citrus, which is included in Tree Fruits and Nuts commodity group, represents approximately 9.52 percent of the portfolio.
 Many citrus customers have diversified sources of farm and nonfarm income.
-The Equine and Timber groups, at approximately 14.67 percent and 9.04 percent, respectively, also have diversified income sources.
+The Equine and Forestry\Timber groups, at approximately 14.53 percent and 8.37 percent, respectively, also have diversified income sources.
 For purposes of calculating concentration risks, each loan is classified by the principal product grown.
-However, many operations produce a number of products in addition to the principal product, thus reducing overall risks to the operation and the Association.
-In addition, the Association also segments repayment based on whether the primary repayment source is from agricultural or nonfarm personal and business income.
-Approximately 27.95 percent of agricultural loans have nonfarm income sources as the primary repayment source.
+However, many operations are highly diversified, reducing overall risks to their operations and the Association.
+In addition, the Association also segments repayment based on whether the primary source is from agricultural or nonfarm personal and business income.
+Approximately 26.65 percent of agricultural loans have nonfarm income sources as the primary repayment source.

 The Association continues to see a minor shift in loan assets.
-The Association grew volume in long-term real estate loans and capital market purchases.
-Short and intermediate-term volume was up slightly in 2021 after experiencing a decline during the previous year.
+Volume increased in long-term real estate loans and capital market purchases.
+Short and intermediate-term volume was up slightly in 2022 after experiencing a decline during the previous year.
 The short-term portfolio, which is heavily influenced by operating-type loans, normally reaches a peak balance in the fall and rapidly declines in the late spring and early summer months as commodities are marketed and proceeds are applied to repay operating loans.
-The Association continues to exhibit new loan growth in commercial corporate market transactions.
+The Association continues to exhibit new loan growth in commercial transactions.